 Source: FactSet.
-Taiwan Stock Exchange from 31/12/1969 to 31/12/2010, based in TWD.
+Taiwan Stock Exchange from 12/31/1969 to 12/31/2010, based in TWD.

-CHINA'S LIBERALISATION
+CHINA'S LIBERALIZATION

 China is presently modernizing and liberalizing its financial markets, which looks set to continue for the foreseeable future.
 This may lead investors to wonder whether China's day of reckoning is drawing near, given the historical precedent.
 However, while China may one day experience a crisis (reform or no), a look at the reform process's standing and the government's firepower to forestall a crisis shows history is not destined to repeat in the immediate future.